Yukio Mishima: Early life

 Mishima's father, Azusa, had a taste for military discipline, and worried Natsuko's style of childrearing was too soft.
-When Mishima was returned to his immediate family at the age of 12, Azusa employed extreme parenting tactics, such as holding young Mishima up close to the side of a speeding steam locomotive.
+When Mishima was returned to his immediate family at age 12, Azusa employed extreme parenting tactics, such as holding young Mishima up close to the side of a speeding steam locomotive.
 He also raided his son's room for evidence of an "effeminate" interest in literature, and often ripped his son's manuscripts apart.
-Although Azusa forbade him from writing any further stories, Mishima continued to write in secret, supported and protected by his mother, who was always the first to read a new story.
+Although Azusa forbade him from writing any additional stories, Mishima continued to write in secret, supported and protected by his mother, who was always the first to read a new story.

 When Mishima was 13, Natsuko took him to see his first Kabuki play: The Treasury of Loyal Retainers, an allegory of the story of the 47 Rōnin.
-He was later taken to his first Noh play (Miwa, a story featuring Amano-Iwato) by his maternal grandmother Tomi Hashi (橋トミ).
-From these early experiences, Mishima became addicted to Kabuki and Noh.
+He was taken to his first Noh play (Miwa, a story featuring Amano-Iwato) by his maternal grandmother Tomi Hashi (橋トミ).
+From these early experiences, Mishima enjoyed Kabuki and Noh.
 He began attending performances every month and grew deeply interested in these traditional Japanese dramatic art forms.